top of page

 Plug Flow Reactors

-Flow reactors are sometimes referred to as plug flow reactors or PFRs.
 Plug flow is an important characteristic of flow reactors, whereby any two molecules entering the reactor at time zero, exit at a similar time.
-This provides an effective means of controlling the reaction time while optimising the separation of reactants and products.
+The PFR reactor model provides an effective means of controlling reaction time while optimising the separation of reactants and products.
 Good plug flow is essential for good performance in all but a few applications and means that fluid travels through the reactor in a time-orderly way and without back-mixing.
+Reactors which employ plug flow chemistry are commonly referred to as plug flow reactors or PFR reactors.

 Fluid going through a Plug Flow Reactor may be modelled as flowing through the reactor as a series of infinitely thin coherent 'plugs', each with a uniform composition, travelling in the axial direction of the reactor, with each plug having a different composition from the ones before and after it.